FAIRDataTeam/FAIRDataPoint-Docs/docs/deployment/local-deployment.rst

 For example:

 - Use ``curl http://localhost`` to see the machine readable FDP metadata
-- Visit http://localhost in your favorite web browser to try the FDP client interface (also see :ref:`authentication`)
+- Visit http://localhost in your favorite web browser to try the FDP client interface (also see the :ref:`authentication` and :ref:`usage` sections)
 - Visit http://localhost/swagger-ui/index.html in the browser to inspect the interactive API documentation

 Tear down